cnosdb/docs/docs/en/latest/manage/resource_limit.md

 #### Parameters

-- tenant_name：The name of the tenant to be set.
+- tenant_name: The name of the tenant to be set.
-- limiter_json：The content of tenant resource limit, specifically classified as: object limit `object_config` and read and write limit `request_config`, content format must be json format.
+- limiter_json: The content of tenant resource limit, specifically classified as: object limit `object_config` and read and write limit `request_config`, content format must be json format.

 #### object_config, object limit, the parameters included are as follows: